 2. Most expats in Angola are unhappy or even frustrated during their expatriation;

-Luanda is the most expensive city in the world, and sometimes is a very difficult place to live in, but it’s also very interesting and as an expat, you will be extremely well paid.
+Luanda is the most expensive city in the world, and sometimes it is a challenging place to live in, but it’s also very interesting, and as an expat, you will be exceptionally well paid.
 We are talking about 4 or 5 times what you would earn back home.
-And most of the times plus car, house, and even petty cash.
+And most of the time, plus car, house, and even petty cash.

 Managers don’t seem to understand that paying well isn’t enough to have their expatriates happy and fully committed to the company!
-It makes absolutely no sense to have such employees and don’t have them motivated, integrated and focused to excel in their jobs.
+It makes no sense to have such employees and not have them motivated, integrated and focused on excelling in their jobs.

 Most companies look at their Human Resources in a very traditional way.
 Apparently, they think that just because the salary is very good, everyone will be highly motivated!
 The problem is that this has been proved wrong for a long time.